SebastianRehfeldt/evolutionaryComputation/experiments/readme.md

 *** Metrics
-- Furthermore, it is measured how often the runs found the solution for the sudoku.
+- The number of runs where the solution for the sudoku was found.
-- Also the best and average generation for finding the solution are good metrics for the algorithm quality.
+- The best and average generation when the solution was found.

-- The minimum and average number of conflicts after all generations are metrics used for evaluation. (final_conflicts.csv)
+- The minimum and average number of conflicts after all generations (final_conflicts.csv)
-- A plot for the performance over generations can also be used for analysis.
+- Plots for the performance over generations for each file can also be used for the analysis.